 Foliage isn’t just ‘greenery’.
-These photosynthesis factories are so diverse in colour and form, that you can sometimes do without flowers entirely: emerald, lime, olive, silver, variegated, viridian, red… matt, glossy, spiky, feathery, linear, bushy… the variation is endless.
+The photosynthesis factories of leaves are so diverse in colour and form, that you can sometimes do without flowers entirely: emerald, lime, olive, silver, variegated, viridian, red… matt, glossy, spiky, feathery, linear, bushy… the variation is endless.

 Whatever your preferred hue, green is the neutral colour in floral design.
 Adding foliage to your bouquets gives you extra drama for your dosh, filling out between other more expensive stems.
 It offers structure, interesting textures and sometimes trailing lines to an arrangement, and separates and supports the flowers so they can be appreciated individually, rather than a block of monochrome with indefinable edges, or a riot of colours fighting for attention.